rodarima/jungle/web/content/posts/2023-09-12/_index.md

 We have installed the latest [Ceph filesystem][1] (18.2.0) which stores three redundant copies of the data so a failure in one disk doesn't cause data loss.
 It is mounted in /ceph and available for use in the owl1, owl2 and hut nodes.
+For now it provides 2.8 TiB of space and it is expected to increase when the last storage node is installed.

 [1]: https://en.wikipedia.org/wiki/Ceph_(software)